Basheer88/writerapp/README.md

 # Writer App
 -----------------------
-This is simple app used by all people who want a palce to write whatever they want without any restriction.
+This is simple app used by all people who want a place to write whatever they want without any restriction.
 This app programmed using python and flask framework.

 ## Requirments
 python version 3 ( Can be download from [here](https://www.python.org/downloads/))